How To Activate In-Private Browsing Mode in IEPosted June 15, 2019, 6:40 a.m. by Michael G

 Your search history within the browser could easily communicate where and at what time you have been browsing the internet.
 It is like leaving remnants of information about your browsing activities by your browser on your device's hard drive.

-This history does not only include the websites or webpages you might have visited but also carries with it the cache, cookies, or any saved passwords, etc. The whole purpose of saving this data is to enhance your browsing experience in the near future, in the manner of faster load time and providing you with pre-populated web forms.
+This history does not only include the websites or webpages you might have visited but also carries with it the cache, cookies, or any saved passwords, etc. The whole purpose of saving this data is to enhance your browsing experience shortly, in the manner of faster load time and providing you with pre-populated web forms.

-Although very convenient, your search history can intrude your privacy and comes with certain inherent security risks, especially when you are browsing from a device which is not yours or a public device.
+Although very convenient, your search history can intrude on your privacy and comes with certain inherent security risks, especially when you are browsing from a device that is not yours or public.

-It is not only the data, but the InPrivate mode also ensures that no cookies, or cache (temporary internet files) or any other private component are saved by the browser in the device hard drive.
+It is not only the data, but the InPrivate mode also ensures that no cookies, or cache (temporary internet files), or any other private component are saved by the browser in the device's hard drive.

 - Launch the internet explorer

 - Click on the Gear icon (the action or the tools menu) present at the upper-right hand corner of the browser window

 - A drop-down menu will be displayed, go to the Safety option present in this drop-down menu list

 - The same will now display a sub-menu, you will see an option InPrivate Browsing, click on this item